 Our selections from the best recent podcasts on the internet for this week: TEDTalks #1--John Hockenberry, "We are all designers"; TEDTalks #2--Rebecca Onie, "What if our health care kept us healthy?"; and from The Planetary Society, "Remembering Ray [Bradbury]."
 Note: If you miss this broadcast, you can listen to it from this website: click on Talk Shows--Monday Forum--(select date).

-"Theme Attic", the radio show that picks themes and plays music from a variety of genres about the selected subjects, will focus on songs about the sun this week.
-Join host DJ Phil Maq on Thursday, July 7th at 10:00 AM for his clever and unusual takes on music.
+June is one of the busiest social months of the year so "Theme Attic", the radio show that picks themes and plays music from a variety of genres about selected subjects, is going to focus on them this week.
+Graduations, Father's Day, weddings and other June related themes will be featured.
+Join host DJ Phil Maq on Thursday, June 14th at 10:00 AM for his clever and unusual takes on music!

 From two philosophy professors at Stanford University, we learn their "Philosophy Summer Reading List 2012."
 Why not read a book that actually has something to say?
 If you miss the broadcast, you can later listen right from this website: click on Talk Shows--Tuesday Forum--(select date).
 NOTE: "Henry Ford Community College Campus Connection," usually here on the second Tuesday of each month, is on hiatus.